edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ### About the memory context admin functions

-You can use the system administration function `pg_log_backend_memory_contexts()` to instruct Cloudberry Database to dump the memory usage of other sessions running on the coordinator host into the server log.
+You can use the system administration function `pg_log_backend_memory_contexts()` to instruct Apache Cloudberry to dump the memory usage of other sessions running on the coordinator host into the server log.
 Execution of this function is restricted to superusers only, and cannot be granted to other roles.

 The signature of `pg_log_backend_memory_contexts()` function follows: